 Just like any aspect of your business, adding robotic support to your workplace takes a lot of planning and strategy if you want it to lead to the results that you want.

 Think about the robotic wait staff discussed above.
-Had the owner done a little bit more planning and research, he might have realized that this would not be a successful endeavor before two of the restaurants had to close.
+Had the owner done a little bit more planning and research, he might have realized that this would not have been a successful endeavor before two of the restaurants had to close.

 When you are considering adding this type of technology, sit down and answer the following questions: